kmkumaran/purchasing/README.md

 ###Fabrikam Purchasing Website using Chef cookbook

-In this hands-on lab you will explore some of the new features and capabilities of Deploying Purchasing App via Chef Server in Azure.
-This hands-on lab is designed to point out new features, discuss and describe them, and enable you to understand and explain these features to customers as part of the DevOps Lifecycle.
+In this hands-on lab you will explore some of the new features and capabilities of Deploying Purchasing App via Chef Server to a VM in Azure.

 **Prerequisites**

-- An on-prem Windows VM with VSO-Agent, configured as Chef workstation.
+- An on-prem Windows VM with VSO-Agent
 - Azure Linux Virtual Machine (target)
-- Hosted Chef account
+- Hosted/Enterprise Chef account

 **Tasks**